-Here’s the deal: as a professional blogger, online marketing guru, and avid online shopper, when it comes to writing online reviews, you can count me nearly 100% of the time.
+As a professional blogger, online marketing guru, and avid online shopper, you can count on me nearly 100% of the time to write online reviews.
 If I have an excellent experience with a company, I will write a stellar review and share it with my online community.
 Similarly, if I have a negative experience, I will write a review explaining all of the reasons why no one in their right mind should conduct business with that company.
 Additionally, reading online reviews is one of the top ways I gather information before buying a product or service.
 Fortunately, Google agrees with me on the importance of reviews.
 Read On

 Category Archives: Reviews

 When I watch reruns of one of my favorite TV shows, “The Office,” I’m typically not seeking any type of knowledge or profound inspiration – mostly just a good laugh.
 However, my expectations were proved wrong during one particular episode where the newly hired intern, Ryan, was sharing some of his “business school” knowledge with Michael Scott.
 It caught my attention when he said “it costs ten times more to find a new customer than to keep an existing one.”
 I had learned this concept in past business classes; however, I thought it would make an excellent topic for a blog post.
 We may not be working for the Michael Scott Paper Company, but I think the same concept applies to practically any business.
 Read On

 I may still not know who played in the Super Bowl but you better believe that I know who advertised in the Super Bowl.
 My Sunday evening ritual of pretending to read books was interrupted by the controversy over Groupon’s ads.
 On Facebook, I saw friends unsubscribing Groupon, declaring their ads “tasteless!”.